|Home ~ Sample Wedding Ceremonies ~ Readings & Poems ~ Our Philosophy

 In layman’s terms, what does this mean and what does it mean to a couple who has married

-A couple who has married outside of the Church has entered into an invalid marriage.
-This
+couple who has married outside of the Church has entered into an invalid marriage.
+This couple

-couple now needs to present themselves, as a couple, to the parish priest, and needs to
+now needs to present themselves, as a couple, to the parish priest, and needs to demonstrate that

-demonstrate that they entered into the non-canonical marriage without malice or deception.
-The
+they entered into the non-canonical marriage without malice or deception.
+The couple needs to

-they are “strengthened and, as it were, consecrated for the duties and dignity of their state by a
+“strengthened and, as it were, consecrated for the duties and dignity of their state by a special

-special sacrament” (Canon 1134).
-The priest, believing the intention of the couple, now has the
+sacrament” (Canon 1134).
+The priest, believing the intention of the couple, now has the right

-right and ability to dispense the “canonical form” and validate the marriage, bringing it into
+and ability to dispense the “canonical form” and validate the marriage, bringing it into proper

 witnesses who are baptized and confirmed in the Roman Catholic Church.
 The priest will likely